310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island_v2.md

 </div>

 {% bubble Shinobu curious %}
-Huh~… So the person that Mizusaba-san calls “Ani-sama” is the “Okinawa Oni” that I’ve heard about a few times?[^5]
+Huh~… So the person that Mizusaba-san calls “Ani-sama” is the “Okinawa’s Oni” that I’ve heard about a few times?[^5]
 {% endbubble %}

 {% bubble Mizusaba %}